Gang rape: Pakistan

 The 2013 National Crime Data report for Pakistan suggest a current rape rate of 8.4 women per 100,000 population, of which about 10% were gang rapes.

 In some cases, such as Mukhtar Mai gang rape in Muzaffargarh, village elder's council (jirga) in Pakistan have ordered that the girl in a family is gang-raped as a means of punishing her brother, and this punishment was then carried out in public with everyone watching.
 In 2011, Pakistan's Supreme Court freed 5 men who committed the gang-rape because their action was on orders of the village council.
-Other gang rape cases reported in 2013 include Bahawalpur gang rape, Lahore gang rape, Peshawar gang rape, Karachi gang rape of a girl with polio, among others.
+Other gang rape cases reported in 2013 include a Bahawalpur gang rape, a Lahore gang rape, a Peshawar gang rape, and the Karachi gang rape of a girl with polio, among others.

-Trans women are not immune.
 In 2018, a trans woman from Peshawar was kidnapped and raped by eleven men, who filmed the assault and shared it on social media.